Pam it is the Ave Maria that played at the beginning of this episode

 So Amelia who is practically new to the show, therefore to Charlotte's life just blurts out that prayer from AA or NA and I'm not allowed to say the interaction seemed fake?
 Charlotte doesn't want the world to know she is weak but she is willing to share that she was a drug addict and bond over it with someone she barely knows?
 That seems weird.
 It feels like Shonda wanted to intertwine everyone's lives into this storyline.
 What's next?
 Naomi went to high school with the rapist?
 It feels forced.

 So you think being a friend means doing everything your friend tells you to do?
 Ade is a grown up womaN and knows that she should report the rape.
 Not only for the sake of potential victims, but for Charlotte's well being.
 They might have lost important evidence against the rapist.
 How do you think Charlotte will feel if he is roaming the streets freely?
-Sure, Charlotte would get mad at Ade but eventually she would fogive her (and if she didn't, still the important thing is getting
+Sure, Charlotte would get mad at Ade but eventually she would fogive her (and if she didn't, still the important thing is getting that man behind bars).

 I'm a regular Private Practice viewer, and I've been waiting for this episode to air since I read an interview by Kadee about her upcoming rape storyline.
 You see, I was raped by a stranger at knifepoint in a dark parking lot back in 1986 while I was in college.
 It was the most devastating moment in my life and although I've been healed from it, I know that I carry indelible emotional scars.